Kesha States She Will Not Be Defined By What She’s Been Through

-Kesha has spoken to Rolling Stone and states she will not let her past define her.
+Kesha has spoken to Rolling Stone and stated she will not let her past define her.

-The “We R Who We R” hitmaker hasn’t had the easiest couple of years after dealing with an assault case she filed against music producer Dr. Luke, but is moving on from the situation.
+The “We R Who We R” hitmaker hasn’t had the easiest couple of years, after dealing with an assault case she filed against music producer Dr. Luke, but she is moving on from the situation.

-In January, she is scheduled to release her fourth studio album, High Road, which she revealed will be more upbeat than her previous LP, Rainbow.
+She is scheduled to release her fourth studio album, High Road, in January.
+She revealed the album will be more upbeat than her previous LP, Rainbow.

 “I’ve been through things that were not all pleasant, and we all know about them,” Kesha told the publication.